Alpine Skills Short Break

 You can expect a good atmosphere and a stunning view!

-We meet on Thursday evening to go through the weather/conditions and plan for the next 3 days.
+We meet in the evening to go through the weather/conditions and plan for the next 3 days.

 Multipitch rock climbing and abseiling techniques in Chamonix valley.
 Night in Chamonix.